Toyota Fortuner: Vietnam

-In February 2009, Toyota Motor Vietnam (TMV) started to produce Fortuner – SUV of IMV series.
-And the Fortuner has soon occupied the first position in medium high SUV segment in Vietnam with the accumulated sales of nearly 25,000 units with a steady SUV market share at 64% with 6,129 units sold in 2012.
+In February 2009, Toyota Motor Vietnam (TMV) started to produce the Fortuner.
+It quickly occupied the first position in the medium high SUV segment, with the accumulated sales of nearly 25,000 units with a steady SUV market share at 64% with 6,129 units sold in 2012.

 Facelifts

 2008

 A minor redesign of the Fortuner was launched in July 2008.
 It was first unveiled in Thailand, and then at the 16th Indonesia International Motor Show.
 It features new projector headlamps and grille, new rear lights, Bluetooth connectivity, new light sand interior, electronic adjustable driver's seat in 4×4 V model, rear air conditioning from ceiling for second, and third row which was originally located on the sides.
 Electronic Brake Force Distribution, with Brake Assist replacing LSPV in some models only.
-Its newly redesigned front grille and front lamps are in the style of the Land Cruiser 200 Series.

 2011

 The second facelift Fortuner was introduced in July 2011.
 It was first unveiled in Bangkok, Thailand.
 The front fascia was completely revised with a new fender, hood, grille, headlamps, tail lamps, bumper and fog light housing, similar to the J200 Land Cruiser.
 The tail lamps were redesigned with clear housing similar to the first generation Lexus RX.

 The rear bumper, rear garnish plate were also revised.
-Changes in the sides includes a new sharper fender flares, LED integrated side view mirrors and the wheels was also redesigned similar to the 2012 Hilux.
+Changes in the sides includes new sharper fender flares, LED integrated side view mirrors and the wheels was also redesigned similar to the 2012 Hilux.
 Minor changes were also made to the interior including the centre console, steering wheel and audio/video system were also upgraded.
 The Fortuner later also received a new VNT (Variable Nozzle Turbo) intercooled turbo engine.